-Triangular matrices play an important role in linear algebra, since they simplify many computations.
-For example, consider the equations Lx = c, or
+Triangular matrices play an important role in linear algebra, because they simplify many computations.
+For example, consider the equations Lx = c, or solution would thus proceed as follows:

-If we solve the equations forward, starting with the first equation, the computations are very easy, since each equation contains only one unknown at a time.
-The solution would thus proceed as follows:
+If we solve the equations forward, starting with the first equation, the computations are very easy, because each equation contains only one unknown at a time.
+The